This post was sponsored by Boden

 Even if she’s not technically going back to a classroom, it still makes me happy to see her looking so darling every morning across the kitchen table.

-And since several people asked on my post a few weeks ago about what we were doing for homeschool this year, I thought I’d share our plans.
+And since several people asked on my post a few weeks ago about our first grade homeschool curriculum this year, I thought I’d share our plans.
 I had grand aspirations of having everything planned out months before school started, and then of course I ended up finishing everything up the night before.

 Art: I feel like I am really weak on art history (my humanities professor father-in-law needs to move closer and give me a crash course on all the things I missed), and I want my children to have a better appreciation and recognition for famous art and artists.
 This year, we’re just working through the Getting to Know the World’s Great Artists series, one book a week.
 I’ll probably learn way more than Ella.